gitlabhq/gitlabhq/doc/administration/repository_checks.md

 ---

-Git has a built-in mechanism [git fsck][git-fsck] to verify the integrity of all data commited to a repository.
-GitLab administrators can trigger such a check for a project via the admin panel.
+Git has a built-in mechanism \[git fsck\]\[git-fsck\] to verify the integrity of all data commited to a repository.
+GitLab administrators can trigger such a check for a project via the project page under the admin panel.
 The checks run asynchronously so it may take a few minutes before the check result is visible on the project admin page.
 If the checks failed you can see their output on the admin log page under 'repocheck.log'.

 ## Periodical checks